Before we Start

 Because we want our code and workflow to be reproducible, it is better to type the commands we want in the script editor and save the script.
 This way, there is a complete record of what we did, and anyone (including our future selves!) can easily replicate the results on their computer.

 RStudio allows you to execute commands directly from the script editor by using the Ctrl + Enter shortcut (on Mac, Cmd + Return will work).
 The command on the current line in the script (indicated by the cursor) or all of the commands in selected text will be sent to the console and executed when you press Ctrl + Enter.
-You can find other keyboard shortcuts in this RStudio cheatsheet about the RStudio IDE.
+If there is information in the console you do not need anymore, you can clear it with Ctrl + L. You can find other keyboard shortcuts in this RStudio cheatsheet about the RStudio IDE.

 At some point in your analysis, you may want to check the content of a variable or the structure of an object without necessarily keeping a record of it in your script.
 You can type these commands and execute them directly in the console.
 RStudio provides the Ctrl + 1 and Ctrl + 2 shortcuts allow you to jump between the script and the console panes.